 What happens when my company graduates from the 8(a) program?

 You lose access to 8(a) sole-source and competitive set-aside contracts.
 Existing contracts continue to completion.
 Start competing in full-and-open competitions two to three years before graduation and diversify your contract vehicles.
+Note that follow-on 8(a) requirements remain in the 8(a) program by default under 13 CFR 124.504(d); release to non-8(a) competition or another socioeconomic set-aside requires SBA Associate Administrator concurrence in writing.

 Your Next Step